GellertToth/deeplearning-hackaton/README.md

 The models predictions are then weighted by their (weighted) f1 validation scores to create the final voting.

+### How to reproduce

+The pretraining was done on an older version of the code (and not rerun or reimplemented later on due to constraint of time), but we have restored a version of the file in order to make the training reproducible.

+The pretraining can be started as

+python main_pretraining.py --train_path "./datasets/A/train.json.gz ./datasets/B/train.json.gz ./datasets/C/train.json.gz ./datasets/D/train.json.gz" --n_folds 8 --number_of_folds_to_use 5 --model 20

+We trained the models as model 20, 21 and 22.
+Then in the latest version of the code these pretrained models have been hardcoded to be loaded in and built upon.

+Then to train the models we did:

+python main.py --train_path ./datasets/A/train.json.gz --test_path ./datasets/A/train.json.gz --drop_ratio 0.5 --noise_prob 0.2

+Except for B where we did 0.6 and 0.35 as mentioned above.

 ## Other things we have tried

 ### Co-teaching